-Will is a legal document that specifies the person’s intention and wishes, which needs to be performed after his/her death.
+Will is a legal document that specifies the person’s intention and wishes, which needs to be carried out after his/her death.
 The maker of the will is known as the testator/testatrix, and it can be revoked only during his/her lifetime.

-Probate is defined under the Indian Succession Act, 1925 as – “A copy of will certified under the seal of the court of competent jurisdiction with a grant of administration of the estate of the testator”.
+Probate is defined under the Indian Succession Act, 1925 as – “A copy of will certified under the seal of a court of competent jurisdiction with a grant of administration to the estate of the testator”.
+Thus, probate means that the court will grant power to the executors of the will to administer and distribute the assets of the deceased person as stated in the will.

 Probate can be granted only to the executor of the will.
 It is necessary if the will is for immovable assets in multiple states.
 Probate is conclusive proof that the will was executed validly, is genuine, and is the deceased’s last will.